yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 Click to export your registered book records to a specified file.

-- The file format is Yaml.
+- The file format is YAML.
-- The Yaml file can be opened and edited with a text editor such as Windows Notepad.
+- The YAML file can be opened and edited with a text editor such as Windows Notepad.
 If you edit it, make sure not to change the format, character encoding, or line endings.
-- The Yaml file uses UTF-8 (without BOM) encoding and CRLF line endings.
+- The YAML file uses UTF-8 (without BOM) encoding and CRLF line endings.

 ### 3-3-2.
 Restore button